 This powerful drama, starring Cillian Murphy, tells the story of Ireland’s struggle for independence.
 The movie follows the career of a young rebel (Murphy).

-The jury is still out on whether Ken Loach’s movie is historically correct but either way it had become one of the most famous Irish movies around the world.
+The jury is still out on whether Ken Loach’s movie is historically correct, but regardless it has become one of the most famous Irish movies around the world.

 Darby O'Gill and the Little People